Peter Thum: Other work

 Thum advises companies and not-for-profit organizations on strategic issues including growth, marketing, corporate social responsibility programs, fundraising, and venture creation.
 He speaks about business and social topics at conferences and in the media.
 He also serves on the boards for several companies and organizations focused on service, including FEED projects.

 He has served on multiple boards, including those of The Center for Human Rights at Claremont McKenna College; The Starbucks Foundation; The Fund for Global Human Rights; USA for UNHCR (The UN Refugee Agency); Impossible to Possible; The Deans Council of the Robert F. Wagner Graduate School of Public Service; Feed Projects, and; Tactivate.

 Awards and recognition

-In April 2017, Thum was received the For the Love of Children award from Children’s Home & Aid of Illinois.
+In April 2017, Thum received the For the Love of Children award from Children’s Home & Aid of Illinois.

 In December 2015, Thum’s work was featured in the global advertising campaign of the Cross Pen Company.

 In September 2015, Thum was featured in the global advertising campaign for UBS and photographed by Annie Leibovitz.

 In October 2014, Thum was featured by Levi Strauss & Co. in its Unzipped series on innovators.

 In April 2012, the Tribeca Film Festival and the Disruptor Foundation awarded Thum the Disruptive Innovation Award.

 Personal life

-As of 2010, Thum lives in Greenwich Village, Manhattan, with his wife Cara Buono, an actress, and their daughter.
+As of 2010, Thum lives in Greenwich Village, Manhattan, with his wife, actress Cara Buono, and their daughter.